Body fat, lean mass and waist circumference changes after six weeks using Nutrient Optimiser

-Most people think they want to lose weight, but they really want to lose fat and build muscle.
+Most people think they want to lose weight.
+But what they really want is to lose fat and build muscle.

-But there is more to all this to just than just looking good naked and getting abs.
-Keeping your body fat low and muscle mass high is central to managing diabetes and the plethora of metabolic diseases that are plaguing us today.
+While it’s nice to look good naked, keeping your body fat low and muscle mass high is central to managing diabetes and a plethora of metabolic diseases.

-While the first Nutrient Optimiser Challenge was set up to look like a weight loss competition, the meal plans and optimised foods and meals were created to enable users to maximise fat loss while minimising loss of lean body mass (LBM) through the use of high satiety, nutrient-dense meals that contain adequate protein.
+While the first Nutrient Optimiser Challenge was set up to look like a weight loss competition, the meal plans and optimised foods and meals were created to enable users to maximise fat loss while minimising loss of lean body mass (LBM) using high satiety, nutrient-dense meals that contain adequate protein.

-Your waist to height ratio is an excellent marker of metabolic health, with a waist to height ratio of 0.5 aligning with the best odd for longevity.
+Your waist to height ratio is an excellent marker of metabolic health, with a waist to height ratio of 0.5 aligning with the best odds for longevity.

-The chart below shows the reduction in waist during the challenge, with an average loss of around 6.5% over the six weeks.
+The chart below shows the reduction in waist circumference during the challenge, with an average loss of around 6.5% over six weeks.